The following nations have laws that allow more choice of work hours:

 The Flexible Working Act and related administrative regulations say (in summary):

-• If the employer refuses the request, the employee has a limited right of appeal to the Advisory, Conciliation and Arbitration Service (“ACAS”) only if:
+- If the employer refuses the request, the employee has a limited right of appeal to the Advisory, Conciliation and Arbitration Service (“ACAS”)

 For more information, see the Georgetown University Law Center Memo about this act [PDF].